 It is a perennial herb made up of clumps of erect leafy stems 40 to 60 cm (1.3 to 2 ft) tall and creeping stems branching off in all directions along the ground, all of which arise from underground rhizomes.
 The creeping stems quickly colonise new ground and start new clumps, eventually filling in empty spaces to create a densely leafy groundcover.

 Leaves are typical of those of the Pepper (Piper) family, being heart-shaped with smooth margins, on top dark glossy green with prominent ribbing or veining, underneath dull green.
 They vary in length from 10 to 17 cm (4 to 7 in) and are alternately and spirally arranged along the stems.

-The flowers are very small, white becoming green, either female or male and closely arranged on cylindrical spikes 1 to 1.5 cm (0.5 to 0.6 in) long, arising at nodes along the stems.
+Flowers are tiny, white becoming green, either female or male, and closely arranged on cylindrical spikes 1 to 1.5 cm (0.5 to 0.6 in) long, arising at nodes along the stems.
 Fertilised female flowers are followed by tiny round fruit enclosing a single seed, though rarely produced.

 The tender young leaves are used in Asian cooking, particularly in Thailand and Vietnam.
 In Vietnam, they are washed and dampened to prevent them from burning, then used for wrapping seasoned ground meat into small parcels.
-The parcels are then grilled over coals and brushed with oil, again to moisten them and prevent them from burning.
-After grilling, they are served with Vietnamese dipping sauce together with steamed rice or rice noodles and a selection of fresh herbs, including Beefsteak mint (Perilla frutescens).
+The parcels are then grilled over coals and brushed with oil, again to moisten them.
+After grilling, they are served with Vietnamese dipping sauce (nuoc cham) together with steamed rice or rice noodles and a selection of fresh herbs, including Beefsteak mint (Perilla frutescens).
 In some areas, the parcels are shallow-fried instead of being grilled.

-In Thailand, the leaves are more commonly used to wrap parcels of roasted coconut, peanuts, ginger, dried shrimp and other flavour-packed ingredients, which are then eaten as a snack.
+In Thailand, the leaves are more commonly used for wrapping peanuts, roasted coconut, ginger, dried shrimp and other flavour-packed ingredients into parcels eaten as a snack.
 They are also used as a decorative garnish and are sometimes added to Thai curries.

 La lot grows naturally in humid subtropical and tropical climates, generally frost-free areas with annual lows of 13 to 25°C, annual highs of 22 to 35°C, annual rainfall of 1200 to 5000 mm and a dry season of 5 months or less.